Email Warmup

 • Per-inbox costs get expensive as you scale mailbox count

-• Less attractive if you are not using Lemlist
+• Less attractive if you're not using Lemlist

-• Limited leverage if your main need is advanced reporting or deep control
+• Limited if your main need is advanced reporting or deep control

 3)Woodpecker (Warm-up powered by Mailivery)